byezy/frencli/README.md

 - `list`: List files matching patterns
 - `validate`: Validate a rename pattern
-- `transform`: Generate a preview from a pattern
+- `make`: Generate a preview from a pattern
 - `rename`: Directly rename files
 - `template`: Template operations (`list` or `use`)
 - `undo`: Undo operations (`check` or `apply`)